All Episodes

 And yet these young people are pursuing it with everything they've got because they think it'll give their life meaning.

-And they everybody wants to be loved and adored, and they want to be the object of affection, and they want the wealth and they want to them all celebrities do is go to bars and nightclubs and movie openings and star in movies, and of course the movie is real.
+And they want, to them, all celebrities do is go to bars and nightclubs and movie openings and star in movies.

 They don't see the hard work that's involved in making the movie or the job of acting to the extent that it is.

-They don't they just see the trappings and they want that.
+They don't, they just see the trappings and they want that.

 And as such, they ignore anything that might actually be substantive or meaningful in their life.